bblodget/nvim-config/README.md

 **Tips:**
 - Tree opens in current file's directory
+- Use `Space + E` after opening a file with Telescope to locate it in the tree
 - Icons require FiraCode Nerd Font
 - Use `q` to close the tree (or `F2` to toggle)